 1 person favorited this theater

 The City Theater was one of the premier first run cinemas in Amsterdam city centre and is located close to the Leidseplein.
-In 1972 the use of the organ during regular film shows was stopped and the instrument was only played for special concerts which are still occasionally held today.
+In 1972 the use of the organ during regular film shows was stopped and the instrument was only played for special concerts which continued for many years.

-In 1973-‘74 major construction work was carried out to alter the cinema into seven screens.
+In 1973-1974 major construction work was carried out to alter the cinema into 7-screens.
 City 1 in the former front orchestra stalls has 836 seats and still uses the original proscenium opening and has the organ.
 The circle was converted into 3 screens, the cafe/ballroom into a single screen and 2 small screens were converted out of areas in the basement, giving the current seating capacity of 1,505.

 On February 1, 2007 the City Theater closed for a renovation.
-Reportedly the exterior will be restored to its original 1935 appearance.
-Unfortunately the proposals planned include the sub-division of City 1 auditorium (former orchestra stalls level) which had the huge screen in its original proscenium opening and contained the Strunk theatre organ.
+The exterior was restored to its original 1935 appearance.
+Unfortunately the plans included the sub-division of City 1 auditorium (former front orchestra stalls level) which had the huge screen in its original proscenium opening and contains the Strunk theatre organ (now unplayable).
 It re-opened in 2011 as an art house cinema, with seven auditoriums and 625 seats.

 Just login to your account and subscribe to this theater.